pangxueyu233/Pipeline-of-transcriptome/step3.md

-# Step3.
+# Part 1.
 The quantification of transcripts by stringtie

 To quantify the expression levels of each isoform/transcript in bulk RNA-seq data, `RSEM` and `stringtie` were the most popular tools to used.
 No matter which tool you used finally , the basic `.bam` files generated from `step1` would be used in this part.